 The plaza also hosts an array of events and markets during the summer.
 There are several free parking lots near Sonoma Plaza, the largest of which has its entrance on First Street East.

 This historic park is the site of the last Franciscan mission founded in California in 1823.
 The park consists of 6 historic sites in downtown Sonoma, near Sonoma Plaza: Mission San Francisco Solano, the Blue Wing Inn, the Sonoma Barracks, the Toscano Hotel & Kitchen, the Servants Quarters and General Vallejo’s Home.

-The buildings are open daily from 10 a.m. to 5 p.m.
-Guided tours of Mission San Francisco Solano, the Barracks, General Vallejo's Home, and the Toscana Hotel are possible on weekends for a small fee.
+Generally open daily from 10 a.m. to 5 p.m.
+Guided tours of Mission San Francisco Solano, the Barracks, General Vallejo's Home, and the Toscana Hotel are possible on weekends for a small fee with reservation.